 - can automatically reduce processing costs by processing at lower resolutions and resampling at higher.
 The bigger gains are found in cases when the processing is not ‘simple’, such as a User desire to ‘de-noise, median filter, upsample, color remap, sharpen @ 2.5X, remove unicells, and soften’.

-- uses 7 techniques and for a SD video image requires 23 ‘passes’ in a standard Adobe or Autodesk pipeline, given resampling of buffers.
-Our approach often compress most signal processing ‘recipes’ into a single pass.
+- to accomplish the 7 techniques above for a SD video image, a standard Adobe or Autodesk pipeline requires 23 ‘passes’, given resampling of buffers.
+Our approach often compresses most signal processing ‘recipes’, such as the 7 techniques used in this case, into a single pass.

 Consider the numbers, even for only handling 7X techniques: